patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, create a new page in the remote module and use the current session to render the user name.
+👉 Then, create a new page in the remote module using the current user session to render the user name.

 ```tsx
 // remote-1 - Page5.tsx